13 Healthcare IT Trends to Watch in 2023

 - Interoperability and Connectivity

-According to Precedence Research, the global internet of medical things (IoMT) market reached $39.3 billion in 2020 and is expected to reach $172.4 billion by 2030.
+According to Precedence Research, the global internet of things (IoT) in healthcare market size was valued at $180.5 billion in 2021 and it is expected to reach around $960.2 billion by 2030 with a compound annual growth rate (CAGR) of 20.41% during the forecast period 2022 to 2030.

 Wearables and trackers are a huge part of healthcare information technology development.
 Their key benefit is providing real-time and detailed data on the patients’ health states, which is precious for doctors’ observation.

 IoMT enables a significant shift in patient awareness.
 With trackers, people get access to real-time data on their daily behavior and can provide changes on the way.
-If the device includes certain gamification features, it can even encourage patients with the rewards and increase their motivation to lead a more healthy lifestyle.
+If the device includes certain gamification features, it can reward patients and increase their motivation to lead a healthier lifestyle.
 Because of this, the impact of technology is tremendous, enriching a rational need for sticking to healthy habits with pure fun.

 Chronic Conditions and Wearables

-The inclusion of wearables has fixed this problem, inviting doctors to cooperate with their patients on building healthier lifestyles.
+The inclusion of wearables has fixed this problem, inviting doctors to cooperate with their patients in building healthier lifestyles.
 It contributes to establishing Patient First Approach, or the framework for educating patients about their treatment stages and milestones.
-The global personalized medicine market size was valued at $493.1 billion in 2020 and is expected to expand at a compound annual growth rate (CAGR) of 6.2% from 2021 to 2028.
+The global personalized medicine market was valued at $514.33 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 6.95% from 2022 to 2030.

 Read also: Hyper-Personalized Medicine Explained

-With Type 2 diabetes, these indicators include the maximum amount of sugar allowed and the minimum activity level per day.
-What's more, the device can store regular human insulin (RHI) needed.
+With type 2 diabetes, these indicators include the maximum amount of sugar allowed and the minimum daily activity level.
+Moreover, the device can store regular human insulin (RHI) needed.
 As a result, the treatment has become more successful and easy to follow.

-In the end of 2021, the number of weekly attacks on healthcare reached an average of 626 per organization and is constantly growing.
-The US Federal Bureau of Investigation stated that more than 40 million patients’ healthcare records were compromised in 2021 as half of internet-connected hospital devices are vulnerable to cyberattacks.
+At the end of 2021, the number of weekly attacks on healthcare reached an average of 626 per organization and is constantly growing.
+The US Federal Bureau of Investigation stated that over 40 million patients’ healthcare records were compromised in 2021, as half of the internet-connected hospital devices are vulnerable to cyberattacks.

 The current examples of cybersecurity measures include the interconnectivity of IoMT devices, threat detection in the network, and the application of robust AI models to overcome the need to share patient information while analyzing it.
 By the way, you can use these highly effective recommendations to deal with cyber attacks.